Updated: Sep 10

 Once you have made the transition and you find your good sleeper now has interrupted sleep due to their new found freedom, doing a bit of role play, creating some rules and using a reward system can encourage them to stay in bed until morning.

-If you do have any concerns around your little one’s sleep and are considering the change from cot to bed book a consult today and we will dig deep to find the real cause of your baby’s sleep struggles.
+If you do have any concerns around your little one’s sleep and are considering the change from cot to bed, get in touch and we can dig deep to find the real cause of your baby’s sleep struggles.

-If you are ready to make the transition but not sure how to go about it, or if you have already made the transition and struggling with a child that is constantly getting out of bed my Email Consultation is a great option to give you a step by step guide designed specifically for your family which also includes plenty of extra information around routines, nutrition and sleep environment.
+If you are ready to make the transition but not sure how to go about it, or if you have already made the transition and struggling with a child that is constantly getting out of bed a phone consultation is a great option to give you a step by step guide designed specifically for your family which also includes plenty of extra information around routines, nutrition and sleep environment.